How to Manage Your Fear of Writing and Publishing New Content

 Fear or nervousness is a natural part of the content creation process.
 When you feel fear, acknowledge how you feel and understand that your fear comes from caring about how your content will be received.
 While you might not completely eliminate fear, you can work through it by focusing on your audience’s needs, your publishing cadence, and analytics.
 Schedule blog posts in advance, talk to your audience whenever possible, and occasionally ask a trusted friend to review a piece of content if you could benefit from a different person’s perspective.

 Ready to put these tips into practice?
-Purchase The Developer's Guide to Content Creation for more content-related tips, exercises, and templates, and sign up for my Developer Content Digest newsletter.
+Purchase The Developer's Guide to Content Creation for more content-related tips, exercises, and templates.